Women's Affairs Reform Commission: Report and proposals

-On 19 April, 2025, following the commission's reform report being made public, it has been criticized by the public.
-The report contained 443 proposals on 15 different subjects, including marriage for women of all religions through uniform family law, recognition of sex workers as workers, removal of Muslim inheritance law, expanding the number of parliamentary seats to 600 and reserving 300 of those for women.
+On 19 April 2025, following the commission's reform report being made public, it was criticized by the public.
+The report contained 443 proposals on 15 different subjects, including marriage for women of all religions through uniform family law, recognition of sex workers as workers, removal of Muslim inheritance law, expanding the number of parliamentary seats to 600, and reserving 300 of those for women.